DarthMike/indielib-crossplatform/IndieLib/tools/README.md

 ## Tools

 ###Tileless editor
 The Tileless editor make use the of Indielib cross-platform library.
 Currently it is not fully cross-platform (Windows only), since the filebrowser component issue haven't been solved.
 Read more about this in issue 147.
+For information on how the editor works, how to use it etc. go [here](http://javilop.com/gamedev/c-game-programming-tutorial-non-tile-based-arbitrary-positioned-entity-engine-editor-like-in-braid-or-aquaria-games/).

 ### Third party tools